-The third European Healthy Stadia Conference, held on 10th December in Geneva, gave delegates the opportunity to hear about some of sport’s most innovative public health initiatives that re currently changing the lives of fans, local communities and, in particular, young people across the globe.
+The third European Healthy Stadia Conference, held in Geneva, gave delegates the opportunity to hear about some of sport’s most innovative public health initiatives that are changing the lives of fans, local communities and, in particular, young people across the globe.

-One of the recurrent themes of the day was the importance of working in partnership to deliver changes in both policy and practice to improve levels of public health through sport.
-Whether working in partnership with local authorities to improve levels of active transport to sports venues; or nutrition and mental health initiatives delivered at grass-roots level through football clubs and coaches in areas of high health inequalities in Northern Ireland, the importance of stakeholders from the sport, health and NGO sectors working together to deliver successful programmes of work was loud and clear.
+One of the recurrent themes of the day was the importance of working in partnership to deliver changes in both policy and practice to improve public health through sport.
+Whether working in partnership with local authorities to improve levels of active transport to sports venues; or nutrition and mental health initiatives delivered at grass-roots level through football clubs and coaches in areas of high health inequalities in Northern Ireland, the importance of stakeholders from the sport, health and NGO sectors working together to deliver successful programmes of work was apparent.